wavefrontHQ/docs/pages/doc/query_language_series_matching.md

 In this example, the `env` point tag key takes the values `production` and `development`.
 If source `app-1` includes the `env` value `development` in the first ts() call, but includes the `env` value `production` in the second ts() call, they will not match up; they must be exact matches in order for series matching to occur.
 This also means that if two series have the same source\|metric\|point tag but one of the series includes an additional point tag that the other series does not have, series matching does not include these series in the results.

-## Series Matching with the by Construct
+## Series Matching with the "by" Construct

-In some cases, serious matching with point tags results in no data because not all of the tags exist on both sides of the operator.
-Starting with Release 2017.48, you can use the `by` construct to perform matching using the element of your choice.
+In some cases, series matching with point tags results in no data because not all of the tags exist on both sides of the operator.
+Starting with Release 2017.48, you can use the `by` construct to perform matching using the element of your choice to get results for those series.

 Consider the following example: